Christopher Petr, M.D.

 Fibroids don’t increase your risk of cancer of the uterus.
 You may not even be aware you have fibroids unless they’re detected during a pelvic exam or during a routine ultrasound.
 Some women, however, experience extremely bothersome symptoms as a result of fibroids.

 Symptoms of uterine fibroids look a lot like those of many other gynecological issues.
-If you encounter any of the following, schedule an appointment with Dr. Ondrizek for an accurate diagnosis:
+If you encounter any of the following, schedule an appointment with Dr. Petr for an accurate diagnosis:

 With uterine fibroids, you’ll notice these symptoms persist and aren’t a one-off event.

-Dr. Ondrizek rules out other causes for abnormal uterine bleeding and evaluates you for anemia, which can result from heavy menstrual cycles.
+Dr. Petr rules out other causes for abnormal uterine bleeding and evaluates you for anemia, which can result from heavy menstrual cycles.

 For symptomatic fibroids, he may recommend hormonal supplementation or medications to curb your hormone production and ease heavy bleeding associated with the growths.